Information about El Nido

 Motorcycle taxis, locally known as habal-habal, are very popular for tourists because getting from one place to another will be much faster.
 You will see these parked at the town proper or driving around looking for passengers, so they are pretty easy to spot.
 These can be hired for just one drop-off or a tour around town the whole day.

-There are four tours in El Nido, namely Tours A, B, C, D, and all of them require boat trips to be experienced.
+There are four tours in El Nido, Tours A, B, C, and D, and all of them require boat trips.
 The best thing about these tours is that they are all regulated and standardized.

 Food and Drinks

 There are quite a number of dining and drinking options in El Nido, including iconic restaurants and cafés that you should not miss.
 The town has preserved its laid-back vibe, so heavy partying is not to be expected here.

 One delicacy that El Nido is famous for is its bird’s nest soup.
 In fact, the name El Nido translates to “the nest” in English.
 This is made of the Balinsasayaw bird’s saliva that they form into birthing and breeding nests, found in crevices of El Nido’s limestone karsts.
 Because of how difficult it is to harvest, the delicacy is on the expensive side.

 As with the rest of the Philippines, tipping is not mandatory in El Nido.
 Most establishments would already include a service charge, but gratuities are still highly appreciated by service crews.